NeilNie/Object_Tracking/README.md

 ##Usages
 Download/Clone the project.
 Open Object_Track workspace and you are good to go.
 If the pods are not installed, please run `pod install`.
 You can only run this project on an 64-bit iPhone, not simulators.
 We don't recommend running it on 32-bit devices.

+Important changes are recorded on Github or please refer to the change log.

 ##Credit:
 Developed and maintained by Neil Nie.
 If you are intereste, please check out my other repositories.